themarcba/simple-rpg/README.md

 * Added "Body" that can be attached to a field (e.g. Tree).
 Different from Item is: It can't be picked up.
 * Moved tree from Item to Body

+## 15/06/2019
+* Removed Hazards, replaced them with Actions
+* Added pick-up for items that are attached to a field

 # Install